Figuring out how to use the curl command in Linux?

 This article was a guide on how to use the curl command in Linux and its distros.
 We discussed how to install the

-$curl package on your system, the general syntax for curl, and the different operators used with curl along with their respective operations.
+$curl package on your system, the general syntax for curl, and the different operators used with curl and their respective operations.

 The very basic uses of the curl command were discussed in this guide.
-Curl is a very powerful command and can be used to perform a number of other tasks you perform daily on the internet.
-The simple difference is that you will be using the CLI instead of the GUI.
+Curl is a very powerful command and can be used to perform several other tasks you perform daily on the internet.
+The simple difference is that you will use the CLI instead of the GUI.

 We hope that we were able to help you understand the basics of the curl command.
 As always, if you have any queries, please let us know in the comment section down below.